Jinxiatucla/Random-Graphs-and-Random-Walks/README.md

 Introduction
 ---
 This project is for introduction for the network flow using and model construction.
+Instruction of each problem are in main.pdf.
 It contains two main parts.

 1. Building a random networks with E-R model and preferential attachment model.
 2. Random walk on random networks.

-Instruction of each problem are in main.pdf.
+Results
+---

 Set Up
 ---